NETMF/Llvm.NET/README.md

 # **Active Development of Llvm.NET has moved**
-Active development of Llvm.NET has moved to [Ubiquity.NET](https://github.com/UbiquityDotNET/Llvm.Net) This is to better support future projects leveraging LLVM.NET under a single GitHub orginization isolated from the legacy .NET Micro Framework interpreter engine contained in the NETMF organization to help prevent confusion between the projects.
+Active development of Llvm.NET has moved to [Ubiquity.NET](https://github.com/UbiquityDotNET/Llvm.Net) This is to better support future projects leveraging LLVM.NET under a single GitHub organization isolated from the legacy .NET Micro Framework interpreter engine contained in the NETMF organization to help prevent confusion between the projects.

 ## Llvm.NET